 Tell us about your Public Policy Fellowship placement.

-Currently, I am working as a Public Policy Fellow for the city of Jersey City in the Department of Recreation and Youth Development.
-As a fellow, I have been privileged to work alongside a dynamic team at Jersey City Youth Works (JCYW), where our efforts are focused on supporting positive youth development by offering multiple youth employment and enrichment programs throughout the year.
-I have spent my time at JCYW, with one of its premiere programs - Jersey City Youth Counsel (JCYC).
-JCYC partners with Jersey City schools to provide restorative alternatives to suspensions, detentions and expulsions.
+I spent my time at JCYW, with one of its premiere programs - Jersey City Youth Counsel (JCYC).
+JCYC partners with Jersey City schools to provide restorative alternatives to suspensions, detentions, and expulsions.
 This program utilizes a mock court structure, electing other Jersey City teenagers as judges and jury members to determine fair and appropriate consequences for offenses in question.
 JCYC youth work with their peers who have demonstrated a pattern of disruptive behavior at school, seeking to understand what led to the incident and the impact it had on the greater community through questions, reflection and fair consequences.

-What has been most valuable about your Public Policy Fellowship?
+What has been most valuable about the Fellowship for you?

 Tell us about your vision for educational equity.